cambridge-mlg/blog/_posts/2024-01-20-flow-matching.md

 </div>
 </div>

-All in all, this seems to be a strict improvement over the naive approach to constructing the mini-batch in the above examples and has been shown to widely improve performance in practice (Tong et al., 2023; Klein et al., 2023).
+All in all, making use of mini-batch OT seems to be a strict improvement over the uniform sampling approach to constructing the mini-batch in the above examples and has been shown to improve practical performance in a wide range of applications (Tong et al., 2023; Klein et al., 2023).

-It's worth noting that here we only considered choosing the coupling $\gamma(i, j)$ such that we minimize the expected squared Euclidean distance.
+It's worth noting that in \eqref{eq:ot} we only considered choosing the coupling $\gamma(i, j)$ such that we minimize the expected squared Euclidean distance.
 This works well in the examples \eqref{eq:g2g} and \eqref{eq:mog2mog}, but we could also replace squared Euclidean distance with some other distance metric when constructing the coupling $\gamma(i, j)$.
 For example, if we were modeling molecules using CNFs, it might also make sense to pick $(i, j)$ such that $x_0^{(i)}$ and $x_1^{(j)}$ are also rotationally aligned as is done in the work of Klein et al. (2023).

 <!-- > [name=Tor] Should probably have some plots or something from the paper here to demonstrate that minibtach OT is worth it. -->
 <!-- > [name=emilem] I agree, I'd suggest  -->